List of characters in the Breaking Bad franchise: Krazy-8

 Domingo Gallardo "Krazy-8" Molina (played by Max Arciniega) is a meth distributor associated with his cousin Emilio and Jesse Pinkman and is the first antagonist of the opening three episodes of the series.
 Krazy-8 becomes suspicious of Jesse when Jesse attempts to sell him a new product after Emilio's arrest, and forces Jesse to take him to Jesse's new partner.
 Krazy-8 and Emilio suspect Walter is involved with law enforcement and appear intent on killing him until Walter offers to teach Krazy-8 his drug formula.
 While mixing chemicals, Walter creates a small explosion that produces phosphine gas, which appears to kill both Emilio and Krazy-8.
 Emilio dies, but Krazy-8 regains consciousness, prompting Jesse and Walt to imprison him in Jesse's basement for several days as they ponder what to do with him.
 Walt begins to bond with Krazy-8, feeding him and sharing beers; Krazy-8 is the first person Walt tells about his cancer.
 Walt is nearly convinced to free him, but realizes that Krazy-8 plans to attack him with a concealed piece of broken Fiestaware, and strangles him to death.
-Later in the episode, it is implied that Walter disposed of Krazy-8's body with hydrofluoric acid in the same manner as Emilio's.
+Later, in episode 7 of the season, it is implied that Walter disposed of Krazy-8's body with hydrofluoric acid in the same manner as Emilio's, when Jesse states that two bodies had been flushed down the house's toilet.
 From that point on, throughout the series, Walt makes sandwiches without bread crusts, adopting Krazy-8's manner of eating sandwiches.
-Following the discovery of his car in the desert, it is revealed by Hank Schrader and Steven Gomez that Krazy-8 is actually the informant who had led them to Emilio and Jesse's lab in the first place during the ride along that had triggered Walt's interest in the drug trade.
+Following the discovery of his car in the desert, it is revealed by Hank Schrader and Steven Gomez that Krazy-8 is actually the informant who had led them to Emilio and Jesse's lab in the first place during the ride-along that had triggered Walt's interest in the drug trade.
 The discovery of a sample of Walt's meth hidden in Krazy-8's car alerts them to the existence of new players in town.
 In season two, Hank states that Tuco Salamanca is suspected of murdering Krazy-8, but Gomez states that they could not prove it.